-However, despite 92% of marketers claiming to use Facebook Ads, there are still many who try Facebook Ads and fail to generate positive conversion rate results.
+However, despite 90% of marketers claiming to use Facebook Ads, there are still many who try and fail to generate positive conversion rate results.

-In this post, we’re going to go through some of the common mistakes that people make, when running Facebook Ad campaigns of their own.
+In this post, we’re going to go through some of the common Facebook ad mistakes that people make when running Facebook Ad campaigns of their own.

 We’ll look at why most ad campaigns tend to fail and what can be done to fix a campaign that isn’t bringing you any results.

-By the end of this post, you’ll have a crystal clear sense of what needs to be done, if you want to fix your ineffective Facebook Ads.
+By the end, you’ll have a crystal-clear sense of what needs to be done if you want to fix your ineffective Facebook Ads.

-One of the main reasons marketers fail with Facebook Ads is because they fail to target their ads properly.
-Facebook allows you to create a custom audience but many people don’t realize this.
+One of the main reasons marketers fail with Facebook Ads is that they fail to target their ads properly.
+Facebook allows you to create a custom audience, but many people don’t realize this.

-More than 1.09 billion people use Facebook everyday – it’s pretty hard to say that your ads aren’t working because your target market isn’t hanging out on the site.
+More than 2 billion people use Facebook every day – it’s pretty hard to say that your ads aren’t working because your target market isn’t hanging out on the site.

-However, the flipside of that is that if your ads are poorly targeted, your ads will be shown across social media to people who don’t care for them at all leading to horrible site conversion.
+However, the flipside of that is that if your ads are poorly targeted, your ads will be shown across social media to people who may not find them relevant, leading to horrible site conversion.

 So, knowing how to target your ads to a custom audience is important.